The mindset, skillsets, and deliberate practice you'll need to make your mark

 Questions of personality have vexed mankind from the dawn of personhood: can people change?
 How do others perceive me?
 What is the difference between normal and pathological behavior?
 One's personality is so pervasive and all-important that it presents a clinical paradox of sorts: it is hard to assess our own personality, and impossible to overlook that of others.

 Extroverts make up about three-quarters of the American population, and as such come in all stripes.
-They zip through the world in search of novel experiences, social connections and leadership opportunities.
-Extroversion is a core factor of personality and is difficult to modify.
+They zip through the world in search of novel experiences, social connections, and leadership opportunities.